llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 The HSA architected queuing language (AQL) defines a user space memory interface that can be used to control the dispatch of kernels, in an agent independent way.
-An agent can have zero or more AQL queues created for it using the ROCm runtime, in which AQL packets (all of which are 64 bytes) can be placed.
+An agent can have zero or more AQL queues created for it using an HSA compatible runtime (see :ref:`amdgpu-os`), in which AQL packets (all of which are 64 bytes) can be placed.
 See the *HSA Platform System Architecture Specification* [HSA]_ for the AQL queue mechanics and packet layouts.

 The packet processor of a kernel agent is responsible for detecting and dispatching HSA kernels from the AQL queues associated with it.
 For AMD GPUs the